Walavouchey/jisho-cli/README.md

 pyinstaller jisho-cli
 ```

 The executable will be at `./dist/jisho/jisho.exe`.
-Searches are cached at `%APPDATA%/local/jishocache/` to save on repeated api calls.
+Searches are cached at `%APPDATA%/local/jisho-cli/` or `$HOME/.cache/jisho-cli/` to save on repeated api calls.

 ## Usage